The House Without Doors

 She took a few steps forward.
 “This is the furnace, although we rarely had to use it when I was growing up.”

-The ancient coal-burner sat like a leprous toad in the middle of the windowless room, the white paint gone gray and peeling.
+The ancient coal-burner sat like a leprous toad in the middle of the windowless room, the white paint gone grey and peeling.
 Its heavy iron door lay on the floor in front of it, and the black circle above looked like a mouth gaping in frozen surprise.

 “You’d probably want to convert to oil,” she said.
 “It’s cleaner.
 Not as much soot to contend with.”